 So, atoms connect together in pairs to form groups which form molecules.
 Molecules in turn form cells.
 Cells are often called the 'building blocks of life' as they form the basic structure of all plants and animals and therefore everything within the human body too.

 So, to summarize and look at it another way, cells are formed from molecules, molecules are formed from atoms, and atoms come from pure energy.
 This energy is the cosmic life-force that is known in Taoist teachings as 'Qi' or 'Chi'.
 It is also known as 'Prana' in Indian Yogic traditions.
-Some define this pure energy as the universal spirit or God.
+Some define this pure energy as the universal spirit, life force or God.

 This is a more in-depth technical explanation for those interested.
 It lightens up a bit under the heading 'oxidation, cell damage and decay'.